andresvourakis/data-scientist-handbook/README.md

 Practicing for the coding part of the technical interview
 - [Data Lemur (SQL)](https://datalemur.com/sql-interview-questions): A collection of SQL interview questions to help you practice and improve your database querying skills.
 - [Leet Code (Python/SQL)](https://leetcode.com/): A popular platform for coding practice and interview preparation, featuring a wide range of problems in Python and SQL.
-- [Hacker Rank (Python/SQL)](https://www.hackerrank.com/): Coding challenges and competitions to help you hone your programming skills and prepare for technical interviews.
+- [Interview Master (SQL)](https://sql-interview-master-bohemestudios.vercel.app/?ref=andres): Practice with realistic problems from top tech companies.
+This tool combines realistic practice, AI-powered feedback, and structured learning to prepare you for any technical interview.
 - [Ace the Data Science Interview](https://a.co/d/09zr2b3f) :heavy_dollar_sign:: A comprehensive book with real interview questions and detailed answers to help you succeed in your data science interviews.
 - [Data Science Mock Interviews](https://topmate.io/andres_vourakis/826111) :heavy_dollar_sign:: Mock interview sessions with an experienced Data Scientist and ex-hiring manager to help you prepare for your next interview.
 Use code `HANDBOOK20` for a discount.